 Marlins Video

 MIAMI, FL—Sources tell Fish On First that the Miami Marlins are designating Christopher Morel for assignment in advance of Sunday's game.
-The club has yet to make the news official and no corresponding move has been made.
+Morel's departure opens a spot on the roster for Griffin Conine to make his return from a left hamstring tear.

 Morel, who the Marlins signed to a one-year deal worth $2M, suffered an oblique strain in the hours leading up to Opening Day, delaying his regular season debut until April 28.
 Once reinstated from the injured list, he slashed .162/.219/.206/.425 with one RBI in 22 games.
 His 18 wRC+ was the fourth-lowest among all MLB hitters with a minimum of 70 plate appearances this season.